Mentoring Resources for Faculty and Graduate Students

 Mentor-Mentee Compacts for Academia

 Graduate students and faculty members may find it beneficial to use mentorship compacts to communicate goals and expectations for working together.
-The following resources may be used as examples.
+The Center for the Improvement of Mentored Experiences in Research (CIMER) maintains a list of example mentor-mentee compacts that can be adapted for use in graduate mentoring relationships.

 Individual Development Plans